eclipse-archived/ceylon-lang.org/documentation/1.2/tour/attributes-control-structures.md

   really just abbreviations, which we'll also meet [later](../types/#narrowing_the_type_of_an_object_reference), and, finally.
-- _negated_ forms if the above condition types, that is, `!exists`, `!nonempty`, and `!is`.
+- _negated_ forms of the above condition types, that is, `!exists`, `!nonempty`, and `!is`.

 A condition list is satisfied if (and only if) *every one* of its